benjaminion/upgrading-ethereum-book/src/book.md

 Certainly, with respect to serialisation, some third-party libraries are far more generic than we need, which can lead to issues.
 Others don't map nicely to the data types that we want to use.

-In view of these concerns momentum was in favour of adopting a bespoke, tightly specified serialisation method.
+In view of these concerns, momentum was in favour of adopting a bespoke, tightly specified serialisation method.
 It was the development of [Merkleization](/part2/building_blocks/merkleization) on top of SSZ that cemented this, making SSZ (in some form) the clear leader for consensus serialisation.

 ##### Serialisation for communications